modelica/ModelicaSpecification/RationaleMCP/0035/Readme.md

 * Documentation.[info|revisions] annotations
 * Text in diagram

-Having read out the file it just needs to be changed, if the library is changed (e.g. commented parts are added or changed or when having changed the Modelica ident of the text strings containing element).
+Having read out the file it just needs to be changed, if the library is changed (e.g. commented parts are added or changed or when having changed the Modelica name of the text strings containing element).

 #### 2. Translation of the template file into a language file
 Starting from the template file create a \*.po file for each needed language (e.g. german: *LibraryName*.de.po-File).